Skip to Content

-Pediatric high-grade gliomas, especially glioblastoma multiforme, are biologically distinct from those arising in adults.[39,40,41,42] Pediatric high-grade gliomas, compared with adult tumors, less frequently have PTEN and EGFR genomic alterations, and more frequently have PDGF/PDGFR genomic alterations and mutations in histone H3.3 genes.
+Pediatric high-grade gliomas, especially glioblastoma multiforme, are biologically distinct from those arising in adults.[39,40,41,42] Pediatric high-grade gliomas have PTEN and EGFR genomic alterations less frequently and PDGF/PDGFR genomic alterations and mutations in histone H3.3 genes more frequently than do adult tumors.
 Although it was believed that pediatric glioblastoma multiforme tumors were more closely related to adult secondary glioblastoma multiforme tumors in which there is stepwise transformation from lower-grade into higher-grade gliomas and in which most tumors have IDH1 and IDH2 mutations, the latter mutations are rarely observed in childhood glioblastoma multiforme tumors.[43,44,45]

 Based on epigenetic patterns (DNA methylation), pediatric glioblastoma multiforme tumors are separated into relatively distinct subgroups with distinctive chromosome copy number gains/losses and gene mutations.

 Two subgroups have identifiable recurrent H3F3A mutations, suggesting disrupted epigenetic regulatory mechanisms, with one subgroup having mutations at K27 (lysine 27) and the other group having mutations at G34 (glycine 34).
 The subgroups are the following: